jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ### 2. Registered

-In this mode your Server will be listed in a Directory.
-Jamulus has a list of built-in Directories that Clients can connect to, and if you register your Server with one of these, anyone can then discover and connect to it.
-You can also have your Server listed on a Custom Directory (see below), if that better meets your requirements.
+In this mode your Server will be included in the server list supplied by a Directory.
+Jamulus has a list of built-in Directories that Clients can know, and if you register your Server with one of these, anyone can then discover and connect to it.

+You can also have your Server listed by a Custom Directory (see below), if that better meets your requirements.
+Clients can then only see your Server if they also know the Custom Directory.

 Note that Directories can only register up to 150 Servers.
 If you see a message that says you cannot register your Server becuase the Directory is full, you can try registering on another.
 For a list of all public Directories and the Servers on them, see [explorer.jamulus.io](https://explorer.jamulus.io).